 Reported birth defects include cleft lip, spina bifida and heart defects.
 Reported withdrawal symptoms from medication include irritability, muscle spasms, poor muscle tone, fast heartbeat, restlessness, sleeplessness, breathing difficulties, fever, fits, low blood sugar, jitteriness, an inability to cry loudly and high blood pressure in the lungs.

-Elisabeth Netherton, a psychiatrist and neurologist at The Menninger Clinic in Houston who specializes in the psychiatric treatment of women and men before, during and after childbirth, says the most common adverse effect on infant health attributable to antidepressants taken during pregnancy is neonatal adaptation syndrome.
+Dr. Elisabeth Netherton, a psychiatrist and neurologist at The Menninger Clinic in Houston who specializes in the psychiatric treatment of women and men before, during and after childbirth, says the most common adverse effect on infant health attributable to antidepressants taken during pregnancy is neonatal adaptation syndrome.
 It’s a temporary and typically mild issue characterized by restlessness, elevated or decreased muscle tone, and feeding and sleep disturbances.

-“Babies with this condition usually exhibit symptoms within the first 72 hours after delivery,” said Brett Galley, a neonatologist with Advocate Children’s Hospital in Oak Lawn, Illinois.
+“Babies with this condition usually exhibit symptoms within the first 72 hours after delivery,” says Dr. Brett Galley, a neonatologist with Advocate Children’s Hospital in Oak Lawn, Illinois.
 “Since symptoms may be mild and nonspecific, and the condition is not always well recognized by medical staff, it is possible that babies with this condition are simply mislabeled as ‘fussy.’”

 If a baby is diagnosed with neonatal adaptation syndrome, the mother should follow the advice of the physician who’s caring for the infant.
-“The basis of treatment is primarily supportive and includes providing a quiet, soothing environment that promotes normal bonding and adequate nutrition,” Galley said.
+“The basis of treatment is primarily supportive and includes providing a quiet, soothing environment that promotes normal bonding and adequate nutrition,” Galley says.
 “Breastfeeding is generally encouraged, but should be discussed with the infant’s physician.”

 Autism and ADHD have also been linked to maternal antidepressant use during pregnancy, but studies on the issue offer inconsistent findings: A 2017 study published in JAMA found no heightened chance of developing either condition, while another 2017 study, published in the British Medical Journal, found a slightly elevated risk of autism among children exposed to antidepressants during pregnancy.
 However, researchers noted the small absolute risk of autism and cautioned that their results “should not be considered alarming.”